Tim Hardaway Jr. NBA Preview vs. the Pelicans

 Pelicans 2022-23 Defensive Insights

-- Allowing 112.5 points per game last year made the Pelicans the eighth-ranked team in the NBA defensively.
+- Defensively, the Pelicans conceded 112.5 points per game last season, eighth in the NBA.

-- In terms of rebounds, the Pelicans were fifth in the NBA last year, giving up 41.8 per game.
+- The Pelicans were the fifth-ranked team in the league last year, giving up 41.8 rebounds per contest.

-- The Pelicans were the eighth-ranked team in the league in assists conceded per game last season, at 24.9.
+- Conceding an average of 24.9 assists last season, the Pelicans were the eighth-ranked squad in the NBA.

-- On defense, the Pelicans allowed 12.2 made three-pointers per game last season, 12th in the NBA.
+- The Pelicans were the 12th-ranked squad in the NBA in terms of allowing three-pointers last season, giving up 12.2 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!